mitsuba-renderer/enoki/README.md

 ### Motivation

-The development of this library was prompted by the by the author's frustration with the current vectorization landscape:
+The development of this library was prompted by the author's frustration with the current vectorization landscape:

 1. Auto-vectorization in state-of-the-art compilers is inherently local.
 A